FatemeKakavandi/digitaltwincentre.github.io/_biweeklies/Biweekly-31.md

 * Work on Simon's nested loop scenario verifier.
 * Met with JIm and Simon for formal methods and co-simulation.

-#### Casper and Kennth
-* Worked on abstract API for FMI2 in Maestro
-* Article with simon
-* Dicsussed DT framework bwteeen (Casper, Kenneth, Claudio)
-* Article with Frederik
-* Started adding FMI3 to the native part of Maestro

 #### Hugo Daniel Macedo
 * Looked at performance issues with Jonas and Fredrik
 * Focused on HUBCAP project tasks (article writing, call launching, webinar planning)